GonelaD/deepikagonela.github.io/README.md

 I'm Hema Varshita, and I find myself diving deep into the fascinating realms of Machine Learning and Data Science as a grad student at UW.
 My journey began with a Bachelor's degree in EE/ML from IIT Hyderabad, and it's been quite a ride since then.

 During my stint at Publicis Sapient, I had the privilege of contributing significantly to KaaS, Publicis Sapient's NLP accelerator.
-We crafted some exciting NLP proofs of concept, ranging from Chatbots to Semantic Information services, all aimed at pushing the boundaries of what's possible.
+We crafted some exciting NLP proofs of concept, ranging from Chatbots to Semantic Information and Product search services, and Perception Analysis Platforms.
 Outside work, I also explored the domain of Product Management (more details in [projects](projects.md#projects)) !

 My time at Amazon as an ML intern was equally enriching.
 I got to dive into  ML systems and workflows, optimizing serverless model training for AWS's Recommender Systems and making deployments smoother!